Updated on March 25th, 2020 by Nate Parsh

 That being said, several risks remain here.
 First and foremost, there is no escaping the fact that cigarette volumes seem bound for continued declines.
 Additionally, management is paying heavily for efforts to generate future growth, such as the high multiple for equity in JUUL (which faces its own public image, legal, and regulatory challenges right now).
 Altria recorded a non-cash pre-tax impairment charge of $4.1 billion related to its investment in JUUL during the 2019 fourth quarter.

 However, despite these risks we continue to view Altria favorably, due in large part to its excellent dividend history and high yield.
 Altria recently raised its dividend for the 50th consecutive year, which placed it on the list of Dividend Kings.
+The Dividend Kings are an elite group of securities with 50+ years of rising dividends.

 It is not only one of the most attractive picks in the tobacco space, but it is one of the most attractive stocks in the beer sector thanks to its investment in BUD.
 We expect 23.1% annualized total returns stemming from 8.4% annualized multiple expansion, forecasted 4% annual earnings-per-share growth, and a ~10.7% dividend yield.